mohsinakramchandia91-bit/workflowos/README.md

 🧠 What is WorkflowOS?

-Autonomous Workflow Engine (WorkflowOS) is a next-generation, AI-native workflow automation platform designed to compete with tools like n8n — but built with a system-first and scalable architecture mindset.
+Autonomous Workflow Engine (WorkflowOS) is a next-generation, AI-native workflow automation platform designed to compete with tools like n8n — built with a system-first and scalable architecture mindset.

 It enables developers to: